Skjoldrun/Skjoldrun.github.io/docs/wpf/commands.md

 }
 ```

-This can be then used linke in the following example, where I want to open a settings window, but only if it is not allready opend yet:
+This can be then used linke in the following example, where I want to open a settings window, but only if it is not already opened yet:

 ```csharp
 /// <summary>